NLO QCD corrections to polarised di-boson production in semi-leptonic final states: Conclusion

 The reconstruction of the hadronic decay of the $\PW$~boson is found to behave very differently for the various polarisation states, distorting angular and energy-dependent distributions and enhancing otherwise suppressed contributions.
 The largest impact is found when the $\PW$~boson is longitudinally polarised and the leptonically decaying $\PZ$~boson is transversely polarised, as a combination of unitarity cancellations and a hard cut on the transverse momentum of the longitudinal bosons.
 For this polarisation mode, the sizeable QCD corrections and their interplay with the reconstruction procedure causes distributions for decay observables of the longitudinal $\PW$~boson to mimic those of transverse bosons.

 Strikingly, a number of observables turn out to be highly sensitive to polarisation-state discrimination.
 Many of these observables are inclusive in the hadronic decay structure, \ie they do not rely on jet-substructure techniques.
-This suggests that extracting polarisation information from the data is not uniquely related to the reconstruction of the sub-jets from the hadronic decay.
+This clearly suggests that extracting relevant polarisation information from the data is possible even avoiding any reconstruction of the sub-jets from the hadronic decay.
+Resolving individual decay jets from the hadronic decay gives access to a larger set of distributions which are sensitive to the polarisation of the decaying boson.
+These results demonstrate that semileptonic final states could give an important boost to the investigation of polarised di-boson production, both via decay-specific analyes and as complementary to fully-leptonic final states.
+In spite of very large backgrounds to be subtracted, the semi-leptonic channel would in fact enhance the sensitivity to weak-boson polarisations, otherwise restricted to fully-leptonic final states, which are clean but statistically limited.

 The dramatic change of (doubly-)polarised distributions when going from LO to NLO QCD makes it essential to include at least NLO QCD corrections in any polarisation study or data analysis in the considered decay channel.
 This statement, however, applies also for fully-leptonic channels, as shown in previous works \cite{Denner:2020bcz,Denner:2020eck,Denner:2021csi,Le:2022lrp,Le:2022ppa,Poncelet:2021jmj}.
 Including NLO corrections is especially important for multi-boson processes that are characterised by a LO suppression in some kinematic configurations.
 The inclusion of NNLO QCD corrections, though definitely desirable and now feasible for di-boson processes \cite{Poncelet:2021jmj}, is not expected to give as dramatic shape distortions to the NLO distributions, as those given by the NLO corrections to the LO shapes.
 With specific regards to the hadronic decays of EW bosons, it will be especially relevant to match NLO QCD (or NNLO QCD) calculations to parton showers and hadronisation, enabling a realistic comparison against LHC data.
+It is hard to estimate the impact that the parton-shower matching will have on the sensitivity to vector-boson polarisations, although in general a deterioration could be expected owing to additional radiations coming both from the initial state and from the boson decay.
+A public code to match polarised-boson fixed-order calculations and parton showers is still lacking.
+However, since the external degrees of freedom of the matrix elements are unpolarised, even in the presence of intermediate vector bosons with fixed polarisation state, we do not foresee conceptual complications in the matching of polarised fixed-order results to parton-shower effects compared to the case of unpolarised vector bosons.